Literals

 A:

-Since variables of type short use signed two-byte two-complement representation their corresponding range is [ - 2 15 , 2 15 - 1 ] .
-Thus intensity values ranging from 0 to 255 will be easily accommodated.
+1. Variables of type short use signed two-byte two-complement representation ranging from - 2 15 to 2 15 - 1 .
+Thus intensity values ranging from 0 to 255 will thus be easily accommodated in a variable of type short.

-In fact using just a byte might be sufficient as well: Our programmer simply needs to map the intended intensity values [ 0 , 2 8 - 1 ] to a byte's range of [ - 2 7 , 2 7 - 1 ] .
+As an aside: Using just byte would suffice as well: Our programmer might map the intended intensity values from [ 0 , 2 8 - 1 ] to a byte's range of [ - 2 7 , 2 7 - 1 ] by subtracting -128.

 Why using braces in System.out.println(...) ?